As of 1 September, all medical devices must again have a CE marking

 As of September, manufacturers and suppliers will also not be permitted to deliver medical devices without a CE marking.
 A CE marking guarantees that their product complies with the legal requirements.

-For the time being, an exception will be made for surgical face masks, gloves, and requisites for corona tests.
+An exception still applies for surgical face masks, gloves, and requisites for corona tests.
 For these items, the same conditions and flexibility will continue to apply as was announced in March.
 This exception is of a temporary nature.
 An announcement will be made at a later date as to when these products will again be permitted only if a CE marking has been provided.

 Use is no longer permitted, but may be stored